empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 # CodeScene on Docker

+## Note: this is only an example how to run CodeScene behind an nginx proxy server.
+The image in the docker-codescene/ directory isn't maintained and you should use https://hub.docker.com/r/empear/codescene instead

 This repository is an example of how to run CodeScene in a Docker instance behind an nginx reverse proxy.
 Even if you are not using Docker, the nginx configuration may be helpful for running CodeScene behind nginx.